 World Language Courses at LHS

-Students must successfully complete two units of study (1 high school credit) and pass a locally developed examination that is aligned to the Checkpoint A Learning Standards by the end of grade 9.
+Students must successfully complete two units of study (1 high school credit) and pass a locally developed exam that is aligned to the Checkpoint A Learning Standards by the end of grade 9.

 This a one-year course, introducing the Mandarin language and culture.
 No previous knowledge of Mandarin is assumed or required.
 Students will practice the four language skills – listening, speaking, reading, and writing – with an emphasis on building basic communication skills.
 In addition, students will survey aspects of the history, culture, geography, and daily life in Mandarin speaking countries.
 The New York State Learning Standards for World Languages and World Readiness Standards for Learning Languages provide the curricular framework and rationale for the course.
 Students that successfully complete this course will take High School Mandarin 2 the following year in the high school.